Council Tax and Non-Domestic Rates

 The Taking Control of Goods Regulations significantly changed the way in which a Liability Order for council tax or Non Domestic Rate arrears can be enforced by a bailiff.
 Under the Council Tax and Non Domestic Rates category of our website we have the following pages:

-The entire Liability Order procedure from issuing of the summons, through to enforcement of the Liability Order is outlined in detail here.
+Approx 3.3 million Liability Orders are issued each year by councils in England and Wales for councils tax and Non Domestic rate arrears.
+The entire Liability Order procedure from issuing of the summons, through to enforcement of the Liability Order is outlined on this page.

 Bailiff fees cannot be avoided by paying the council direct.
-This is because, the Compliance fee of £75 should be deducted first and the balance of the payment split on a ‘pro rata’ basis.
-Full details can be read here.
+Once an account has been passed to a bailiff company and a Notice of Enforcement issued, the Compliance fee of £75 and any other fees form part of the debt.
+Legislation stipulates that the Compliance fee should be deducted first and the balance of the payment split on a ‘pro rata’ basis.

 If a Liability Order has been obtained, the local authority would be able to ask your employer to make deductions from your salary to pay towards your council tax arrears.
-Guidance on an Attachment of Earnings Order can be read here.
+The deduction rates and guidance on Attachment of Earnings Order can be read on this page.

 If a Bailiff/enforcement agent has threatened that you could be sent to prison if you do not pay please be assured that such a threat is not correct.
-Our page on this subject can be read here.
+Committal proceedings rely on two very specific grounds; either wilful refusal or culpable neglect.
+This page should put your mind at rest.

 Commentary from Bailiff Advice Online